Preston City Council is proud to be a nationally accredited Living Wage Employer and we're working hard to make Preston a Living Wage city.

 1. Be located and operate in Preston

-2. Pay all staff (excluding interns but including agency/temporary staff (third party contracted staff as appropriate) £9.30 per hour.
+2. Pay all staff (excluding interns but including agency/temporary staff (third party contracted staff as appropriate) a minimum of £9.50 per hour.

 Due to popular demand from Living Wage supporters, the Living Wage foundation has created a business to business directory exclusively for Living Wage Employers and Recognised Service Providers.